"It is almost time": Wizkid teases with new images as tracklist for Morayo leaks

-- International music superstar Wizkid recently shared some images of himself on his social media page, and it has sparked reactions online
+- Nigerian superstar Wizkid recently shared some images of himself on his social media page, and they have sparked reactions online

 - The trending photos are the first images the Nigerian singer would be posting on his social media page for nearly 17 weeks